-The operating profit of the Business Group has increased by 96 % on the Year 2020 figure primarily because of the higher production volumes and increasing electricity prices in the world market.
+The operating profit of the Business Group has increased by 87% on the Year 2021 figure primarily because of the higher production volume and increasing electricity prices in the world market.

 Project return rates (ROA) are presented in the next graph:

 In the period since the commissioning of the Power Station until 2018, return on assets (ROA) rate on gross value of assets of the Group had been around the level normal in business life.
 Profitability rates had been constantly reducing since 2009, but that tendency broke in 2012 when the provisions created for overhauls were used up.
 The reductions of the rate in 2013 and 2014 had been caused primarily by the unplanned depreciation accounted for tangible assets, but from 2015 on it was rising again, and since then it has permanently remained at a level above 6%.
-As the Option Contract expired and the new commercial contracts came into force, profitability has significantly reduced from 2019 on.
+As the Option Contract had expired and the new commercial contracts had come into force, profitability significantly reduced from 2019 on.
 However, thanks to the situation that evolved in the energy market in 2022, profitability has again approached the level of 6%.

-Business Units within the Alpiq Csepel Group have again reliably performed their contractual liabilities in 2021, providing excellent quality of services.
+Business Units within the ALPIQ Csepel Group have again reliably performed their contractual liabilities in 2022, providing excellent quality of services.
 Settlement with our customers and suppliers has been performed smoothly just like in previous years.
-Sales income from power generation and heat production has increased by HUF 43.6 billion on the 2020 figure because of the higher production volume and increasing electricity prices in the world market.
+Sales income from power generation and heat production has increased by HUF 154.9 billion on the 2021 figure because of the higher production volume and increasing electricity prices in the world market.
 The following figures reflect how factors that have a strong effect on sales revenue tendencies have changed since previous year:

-Cost structure clearly shows that direct costs of generation still represent the bulk of total costs of the Company.
-Due to higher production volume, fuel costs have also increased above the 2020 level primarily because the annual average price of gas has substantially gone up, by nearly 60% over the Year 2022.
-However, if we compare the purchase price that existed in December 2022, to the average purchase price of the year before, the increase was much more significant, nearly ten times higher than the average price in previous year.
+Cost structure clearly shows that direct costs of generation still represent the bulk of the total costs of the Company.
+Due to higher production volume, fuel costs have also increased above the 2021 level primarily because the annual average price of gas has substantially gone up, by nearly 60% over the Year 2022.
+However, if we compare the purchase price that existed in December 2022, to the average purchase price of the year before, the increase was much more significant, nearly ten times higher.
 As production volumes have increased, direct variable costs of production have also gone up owing to a higher use of CO2 quotas, and the increase in contribution to water resources and other costs.
 The percentage of indirect costs in total costs has substantially reduced due to the significant increase in direct costs.
-Costs of plant operation and maintenance have increased nominally by 85 % due to the maintenance cycles of the Power Station, while other indirect costs have remained around the 2020 level.
+Nominal costs of plant operation and maintenance, as well as other indirect costs, have remained around the 2021 level.

 |Tendencies in cost structure|